adamgligor/adamgligor.github.io/_posts/2017-04-01-Battery-powered-esp8266-part-1.md

 Before writing the first program in nodemcu/lua the following need to happen:

-- Install *nodemcu flasher*, this will flash the device with the nodemcu firmware
+- Install a flasher *PyFlasher* or *nodemcu flasher*, this will flash the device with the nodemcu firmware, check this [link](https://nodemcu.readthedocs.io/en/latest/en/flash/) for latest developments regarding flashing
-- Install a tool for uploading code: *espexplorer* ide or *nodemcu-uploader.py*
+- Install a tool for uploading code: *esp explorer* ide or *nodemcu-uploader.py*

 the basic of all these are covered in the nodemcu documentation.